smartfellow1234/smartfellow1234/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I’ve traveled solo to [destination], and it was an empowering experience that taught me so much about myself!
+- ⚡ Fun fact: I’ve traveled solo to many places, and it was an empowering experience that taught me so much about myself!

 ## Achievements Badges 🏅
 <div style='display:flex; align-items:center; gap: 10px;' align='center'>